DecongYu/react-basic/README.md

+# REACT BEGAINNER

-This is a introduction course with simple react structure, components, funtion syntax, simple JSX rules, value access through buttons (atributes, eventHandlers, onClick, onMouseOver)
+This is a introduction course with simple react structure, components, funtion, syntax, JSX rules, value access through button (attributes, eventHandlers, onClick, onMouseOver)

 The pictures are randomly copied from Amazon books, they can be changed anytime.
 If they do not work, just copy some new url links from internet.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).